 The Big 5 (OCEAN) personality types test is ideal for any job role, but keep in mind that only using this test to evaluate your candidates can lead to a mis-hire, as you would be missing out on other crucial influential factors.
-We recommend that you use the Big 5 (OCEAN) test to inform your interview process, and then gain more information about your candidates.
+We recommend that you use the Big 5 (OCEAN) test, alongside other types of psychometric tests, to inform your interview process, and then gain more information about your candidates.

 Why Big 5 (OCEAN) tests are important for hiring